 Sometimes accidents are unavoidable.
 Unforeseen hazards, changing weather conditions, or vehicle malfunctions can all lead to an accident.
 But when someone chooses to drink and drive, they do so knowing the possible consequences.
 For this reason, Florida has harsh penalties for people who choose to get behind the wheel while they are intoxicated.
 Still, thousands of drunk driving accidents happen every year, injuring and killing innocent drivers on the road.
-If you or a loved one has experienced a tragedy due to a drunk driving accident contact a devoted auto accident injury attorney to figure out your next steps on your path to recovery.
+If you or a loved one has experienced a tragedy due to a drunk driving accident contact a devoted Florida drunk driving accident attorney to figure out your next steps on your path to recovery.

 Florida Law Regarding Drunk Driving